aroberge/friendly-traceback-docs/docs/html/_sources/usage_adv.rst.txt

        set PYTHONPATH=%CD%

-You can now run your script normally: Friendly exception handling will be used by default on it.
+You can now run your script normally: friendly exception handling will be used by default on it.